Aditya-Sharma-07/practice-js/README.md

 Task-1 : To create an HTML page with a button, when the button is clicked, change ths text of a paragraph element.\
 Task-2 : To create a page with two images and a button, when the button is clicked, swap the source attribute of the images.\
 Task-3 : To create a form with input fields and a submit button.
 Use JavaScript to validate the form and display error messages if the input is invalid.\
+Task-4 : To create an unordered list.
+Allow users to add and remove list items dynamically using buttons.
 - Aditya Sharma